 NOTE: For study abroad courses, students take all courses abroad for a grade, but the grades transfer back as transfer credit.
 Students receive credits for the course work, but no grade appears on the transcripts.
 Grades for courses transferred from any institution, domestic or abroad, are not recorded on the Northwestern University Official Transcript nor are they computed in the cumulative grade point average.
 However, students are required to take all courses abroad for a grade to have Northwestern University credit applied to their record.
 Credit will be considered only for a course in which a C grade or better was earned.
 Anything below a C (including a C-) will not be accepted and will be awarded "0" credit.
 Failed courses also will be awarded "0" credit, with an accompanying statement explaining that the student failed the course.
 Non-transferable courses will not appear on the Northwestern University Official Transcript.

-Adjunct major in International Studies: Four courses can be double counted for those students following the adjunct major in International Studies who are enrolled in the Weinberg College of Arts and Sciences.
+Adjunct major in International Studies: Under the New Program (Fall 2018) students may double count two courses with their primary major.
+Under the Old Program (prior to Fall 2018) four courses can be double counted for those students following the adjunct major in International Studies who are enrolled in the Weinberg College of Arts and Sciences.
 Students enrolled in other schools must check with their primary advisor and follow the double counting rules set up by their school.
 International Studies courses cannot be double counted with any minor.

 Minor in International Studies: You may not double count any courses with another major or minor.Back to top